bpannier/simpletr64/docs/index.rst

 Release v\ |version|. (:ref:`Installation <install>`)

+****

 This library supports the discovery of UPnP devices in the local network and let you execute actions on them if the device supports them.
-Also it contains a convenient way to execute TR64 protocol actions on route or other network devices which supports TR64.
+Also it contains a convenient way to execute TR64 protocol actions on routers or other network devices which supports TR64.

+`TR 64 <https://www.broadband-forum.org/technical/download/TR-064.pdf>`_ is a protocol designed to communicate with devices which provides Internet connectivity like DSL or cable routers, also several Wifi routers do support it.
+The protocol is based on the UPnP standard, it just adds several service types and actions how to configure and monitor a device.

+What I do with this library is to check regularly if certain Wifi devices are online as my Home-automation is based on profiles if someone is at home or not.

 Discover and execute: